 Some key insights to look into include:

 - Overview.
-This will be the landing page in your Facebook insight page.
 You’ll be able to see how many recent likes you have, the reach of your posts, and how many people are interacting with your content with the help of a general graph.

 - Reach.
 This will tell you how many people your posts have reached through organic means as well as paid advertisements on Facebook.
 You’ll also be able to look more closely at your likes, comments, and shares over time.